dirkk/basex-rtd/docs/Archive Module.md

 This [XQuery Module](Module Library.md) contains functions to handle archives (including ePub, Open Office, JAR, and many other formats).
 New ZIP and GZIP archives can be created, existing archives can be updated, and the archive entries can be listed and extracted.
 The [archive:extract-binary](Archive Module.md#archive-extract-binary) function includes an example for writing the contents of an archive to disk.

-## Conventions
+# Conventions

 All functions in this module are assigned to the `http://basex.org/modules/archive` namespace, which is statically bound to the `archive` prefix.
 All errors are assigned to the `http://basex.org/errors` namespace, which is statically bound to the `bxerr` prefix.

-## Functions
+# Functions

-### archive:create
+## archive:create

 archive:create($entries as item(), $contents as item()*) as xs:base64Binary archive:create($entries as item(), $contents as item()*, $options as item()) as xs:base64Binary

 :   Creates a new archive from the specified entries and contents.The `$entries` argument contains meta information required to create new entries.
-All items may either be of type `xs:string`, representing the entry name, or `element(archive:entry)`, containing the name as text node and additional, optional attributes:  * `last-modified` : timestamp, specified as xs:dateTime (default: current time)     * `compression-level` : 0-9, 0 = uncompressed (default: 8)
+All items may either be of type `xs:string`, representing the entry name, or `element(archive:entry)`, containing the name as text node and additional, optional attributes:  * `last-modified` : timestamp, specified as xs:dateTime (default: current time)
-    * `encoding` : for textual entries (default: UTF-8)
-    An example: The actual `$contents` must be `xs:string` or `xs:base64Binary` items.
-The `$options` parameter contains archiving options, which can either be specified Currently, the following combinations are supported (all others will be rejected):

     **Errors**